ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Methodology

 \subsubsection{Image Generator}

 The architecture of the image generator $G_I$ is a modification of~\cite{epstein2022blobgan}.
-Unlike their approach, the mapping from our list $L$ to the image $I_{blob} \in \mathbb{R}^{h\times w\times |\eta|}$ involves no learnable parameters.
-For each list entry $l_i$ an equivalent isotropic Gaussian blob of fixed size is generated at the coordinates $(x_i,y_i)$.
-The image has $k+1$ channels, which are created by projecting every $\eta_i$ onto a unit sphere using the projection function $\zeta: [0,1]^k \,\rightarrow \, \mathbb{R}^{k+1}$.
-The projection is then scaled by $\alpha_i$:
+Unlike their approach, the mapping from our list $L$ to an initial image $I_{blob} \in \mathbb{R}^{h\times w\times (m+1)}$ involves no learnable parameters.
+For each list entry $l_i$, an isotropic Gaussian blob of fixed variance is generated at the coordinates $(x_i,y_i)$.
+Each feature vector $\eta_i$ is mapped onto a unit hypersphere using a fixed projection function:

+which is then scaled by $\alpha_i$.
+This scaled projection defines the channel-wise amplitudes of the corresponding blob:

-$I_{blob}$ is then processed by a U-Net \cite{ronneberger2015u} $u_\psi$.
+where $x$ and $y$ are the spatial coordinates and $d$ is the channel of the resulting tensor. $I_{blob}$ is then processed by a U-Net \cite{ronneberger2015u} $u_\psi$.
 An image has many more degrees of freedom, and hence its complexity is much greater than that of a list.
 To ensure that the image discriminator $D_I$ cannot easily exploit this fact, $u_\psi$ additionally receives a noise tensor.